Deerhoof

 Links:

 San Francisco-based Deerhoof, formed in 1994 by guitarist Rob Fisk and drummer Greg Saunier and inaugurated with the single Return of the Woods (1995), is an avant-pop concept that tries to balance cacophony and melody, abstraction and organization.
-The EP Deerhoof (Menlo Park, 1996) and the album The Man The King The Girl (Kill Rock Stars, 1997) added vocalist Satomi Matsuzaki and occasionally matched the beauty of Captain Beefheart's off-kilter blues and dissonant jamming.
+The EP Deerhoof (Menlo Park, 1996) and the album The Man, The King, The Girl (Kill Rock Stars, 1997) added vocalist Satomi Matsuzaki and occasionally matched the beauty of Captain Beefheart's off-kilter blues and dissonant jamming.

 Come See the Duck (Banano, 1998) and Holdy Paws (Kill Rock Stars, 1999), featuring new keyboardist Kelly Goode, indulged in loosely-coupled streams of guitar noise and melody, evoking a more amateurish version of Sonic Youth.
 The high-pitched voice of Satomi Matsuzaki whines Magic Star, whispers Lady People, indulges in the tender childish lullaby of Satan.
 The best instrumental moments are to be found in Queen of the Lake (frenzied drumming and hard-rock riffs), Crow (hiccupping post-rock jamming and ethereal operatic vocals), and in the demented The Great Car Tomb.
 The lengthy threnody of Data is a bit hard to digest.
-Generally speaking, Deerhoof harken back to the North Carolina movement of Polvo and Superchunk, and seems unaware of Blonde Redhead.
+Generally speaking, Deerhoof hark back to the North Carolina movement of Polvo and Superchunk, and seems unaware of Blonde Redhead.

 After replacing Fisk with new guitarist John Dieterich, the trio released Halfbird (Menlo Park, 2001), a messy anthology of material recorded over the previous five years.